About the States Assembly

 Constituency Work

-States Members work directly with residents of their district/constituency to help them resolve any problems.
+States Members work directly with residents of their constituency or Parish to help them resolve any problems.

 Their work can involve helping constituents, such as making sure that they get the correct social security benefits, or resolving a planning dispute.
 Members receive many phone calls and emails from constituents on a daily basis.
 Constituency work can also take place in the community, at face to face drop-in sessions where Islanders can meet their elected Members to raise issues, seek assistance, or provide feedback.